-I. PURPOSE AND SCOPE
+1. PURPOSE AND SCOPE

-The purpose of this policy is to provide the guidelines necessary to deter, prevent and reduce domestic violence through vigorous enforcement of this serious crime.
+The purpose of this policy is to provide the guidelines necessary to deter, prevent and reduce domestic violence through vigorous enforcement, addressing domestic violence as a serious crime against society.

 The Domestic Violence Unit Policy shall apply to the respective duties of Domestic Violence Unit detectives and supervisors in conducting follow-up investigations and Department oversight of cases that involve intimate partners, family or household members.
 Domestic Violence Unit staff and supervisors shall access the Department's domestic violence policies and procedures for Communications Services, platoon officers and supervisors and the Training Academy in the online resource folder.